The Best Identity Theft Protection Services of 2024

 Did You Know?
 The term “identity theft” was first coined in 1964.

-There are various types of identity theft as well.
-You’re probably familiar with social security identity theft, where a thief gets his hands on your SSN to open new accounts in your name, or financial identity theft, where a fraudster fakes your credentials to break into your accounts.
+There are various types of identity theft.
+You’re probably familiar with Social Security identity theft, where a thief gets his hands on your Social Security number to open new accounts in your name, or financial identity theft, where a fraudster fakes your credentials to take over your accounts.
 But there are other, more nefarious types of identity theft that you might be unaware of.

 Types of Identity Theft

-Or what about estate identity theft?
-This is where an enterprising criminal steals the information of a recently deceased individual and uses their new identity to open up new lines of credit, take out loans, or access government benefits.
+• Estate identity theft: This is where a criminal steals the information of a recently deceased loved one and uses it to open up new credit lines, take out loans, or access government benefits.
 Since the identity theft victim is deceased, these crimes often go unnoticed and unresolved.

-One more for you — medical identity theft.
-This is where an individual assumes the identity of another in order to commit insurance fraud or even receive medical care using the victim’s name.
-This one is particularly insidious because it can drive your insurance premiums through the roof, or even have your coverage canceled altogether.
+• Medical identity theft: This is where a thief assumes another person’s identity to commit insurance fraud or receive medical care using the victim’s name.
+This one is particularly insidious because it can drive your insurance premiums through the roof.

-The best way is to prevent it from happening in the first place.
+Identity theft is frightening because most victims do not realize what happened until it negatively affects them, like when they get a call from a collections agency about a debt they were unaware existed.
+The best thing to do is prevent it from happening in the first place.
 That means being proactive about your protection.
 Don’t passively sit by thinking it won’t happen to you.

 Did You Know?
 The odds of becoming the victim of identity theft are about 1 in 15.
 So it can happen to anyone.

 First, pay attention to the warning signs.
 If something seems out of the ordinary, don’t shrug it off.
-If you’re receiving bills for services you don’t use or credit cards you didn’t apply for, it could be an indicator that your identity has become compromised.
+It could be an indicator that your identity has become compromised.

-Finally, consider investing in an identity theft protection service from a reputable vendor like NortonLifeLock, Identity Guard, or IdentityForce.
+Finally, consider investing in an identity theft protection service from a reputable vendor, like the 10 we just discussed.
 The peace of mind these services offer is worth its weight in gold, and their reimbursement and remediation services ensure that should you fall victim, you’ll be able to quickly recover.

 Identity Guard Dashboard

-An example of our top-rated Identity Theft Protection Service, Identity Guard’s dashboard.
+The dashboard of our top-rated Identity Theft Protection Service, Identity Guard.

-Many people turn off when they hear the term “identity theft protection.”
-It sounds downright complicated and unnecessary, but that couldn’t be further from the truth.
-The fact of the matter is that identity theft protection is actually very simple to understand.
+Many people tune out when they hear the term “identity theft protection.”
+It sounds complicated and unnecessary, but that couldn’t be further from the truth.
+The fact of the matter is that identity theft protection is simple to understand.
 And it’s quite necessary if you want to keep your good name, credit, finances, and other important matters safe and secure.

 Identity Theft Protection FAQs